Josh Brazier originally started the Kaiizen Foundation as a T-shirt company in Southern California, where he was born and raised.

 BYU student Daniel Stodtmeister has been involved with Kaiizen since he was 15 years old.
 He is the program director for the Mexico trips, which Brazier explained was the introductory trip for volunteers to learn about service work in hopes of helping volunteers become more involved.

 “I genuinely feel like it’s a family,” Stodtmeister said.
-“And that’s what we try to portray to (the kids), that we’re not just coming to visit them and play with them and have fun in a third-world country and then leave, but we always let them know that we’re coming back.”
+“And that’s what we try to portray to (the kids), that we’re not just coming to visit them and play with them and have fun in a (developing country) and then leave, but we always let them know that we’re coming back.”

 Brazier always tells volunteers they have 36 hours after a trip to make the experience into something lasting by helping others and keeping the momentum going.
-He said over 4,000 volunteers have gone around the world with Kaiizen in the last 15 years and they have been able to have their eyes opened.
+He said over 4,000 volunteers have gone around the world with Kaiizen in the last 15 years and had their eyes opened.
 These people can think about life differently and make an impact on their communities or in their families, he said.

 That momentum has evidently made a difference.
 Brazier noted that many projects have been started by former volunteers, both in their own communities and abroad.